RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     otrs> /opt/otrs/bin/otrs.Console.pl Maint::WebUploadCache::Cleanup

-Step 3 Docker: provide data for migration
+Step 3b Docker: make required data available inside container
 -------------------------------------------------------------------

-When the targeted OTOBO installation runs under Docker some specifities have to be considered.
+Some specifities have to be considered when the targeted OTOBO installation runs under Docker,

 The most relevant effect is that processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.

+The other effect is that the MariaDB database running in `otobo_db_1` is not accessible outside the container network.

 Docker: copy */opt/otrs* into the volume *otobo_opt_otobo*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~